Michael K. Dorsey: Education

-Dorsey holds a B.S. and Ph.D in Natural Resources and Environmental Policy from the University of Michigan School for Environment and Sustainability.
-He also holds a Master of Forest Science (M.F.S) from Yale School of Forestry & Environmental Studies in 1996 and an M.A. in Anthropology from Johns Hopkins University in 1998.
+Dorsey holds a B.S. and Ph.D. in Natural Resources and Environmental Policy from the University of Michigan School for Environment and Sustainability.
+He also holds a Master of Forest Science (M.F.S) from Yale School of Forestry & Environmental Studies in 1996 and an M.A. in anthropology from Johns Hopkins University in 1998.

 Career

 Since the late 1980s, Dorsey has worked with firms, non-profits, foundations, governments and a multitude of others on the interplay of multilateral environment policy, finance and economic development matters across the Americas, Africa, Asia and Europe.
 In 1991, Dorsey served as a youth delegate to the U.S. First National People of Color Environmental Leadership Summit.
 In 1992, Dorsey served as the youngest NGO representative on the United States Department of State Delegation the Earth Summit in Rio de Janeiro, Brazil.
 In 1993, Dorsey served on the task force for Bill Clinton's Council on Sustainable Development.
-In the mid-1990s Dorsey worked at the African Centre for Technology Studies at the request of the Centre's founder Calestous Juma.
+In the mid-1990s Dorsey worked at the African Centre for Technology Studies at the request of the centre's founder Calestous Juma.

-After completing his Ph.D., from 2005-2012, Dorsey was assistant professor in Dartmouth College’s Environmental Studies Program and also the Director of the College’s Climate Justice Research Project.
+After completing his Ph.D., from 2005 to 2012, Dorsey was assistant professor in Dartmouth College's Environmental Studies Program and also the Director of the college's Climate Justice Research Project.
 He was made a member of the Club of Rome in 2013.
 Dorsey has also been a visiting professor at Wesleyan University; in South Africa at the University of KwaZulu-Natal and the University of the Witwatersrand; and in Sweden and at KTH Royal Institute of Technology in Stockholm.
 In South Africa at the University of KwaZulu-Natal and the University of the Witwatersrand Dorsey worked closely and co-published with Professor Patrick Bond on climate justice, environmental racism and problems with emissions trading.